DavidBerkut/IT-AUTOFLIGHT/README.md

 # IT-AUTOFLIGHT
 Still in progress.
 Not final.
-Install guide is coming soon.
+See Help.txt for basic help.